 Fringe benefits are valuable consideration.
 An amount salary sacrificed into a fringe benefit or set of fringe benefits IS income.

 Exception: There are specific exemptions such as the value of board and lodging.

-Note: Salary sacrifice into superannuation by employees under age pension age and over age pension age is income (see 'Salary sacrifice into superannuation - employees').
+Note: Salary sacrifice into superannuation by employees at any age is income (see 'Salary sacrifice into superannuation - employees').

 Act reference: SSAct section 8(8) Excluded amounts-general

 Policy reference: SS Guide 220.127.116.11 Income Exempt from Assessment - Legislated